Network Guide and How to Join

 Nights out together are a great way to make friends and enjoy your time here at York.
 The Nights Out Network organises a range of social activities including pub crawls, karaoke nights, and group gig trips.
 Things are slightly different at the moment due to the Covid-19 situation but we’ll still have activities this year and we’ll do more when things open up fully in York.

 Do you like food?
 So do we!
-The GSA Food Network (which is not the TV channel) is for those of us who like to bond around food whether that’s eating it in a restaurant or making it ourselves.
+The GSA Food Network is for those of us who like appreciate the finer things in life, such as eating good food whether it’s in a restaurant or making it ourselves.